Corn Kings and One-Horse Thieves

 Springfield's solid waste disposal plans are complicated by its cumbersome system of private waste hauling, and by profound political disputes.
 The result is that the city lags well behind other Illinois cities when it comes to recycling.

 Oak Park for example has offered curbside recycling to its homeowners citywide since 1990.
-Officials there expect that this year the cost of providing the service will equal what is saved on tipping fees by the resulting reduction in waste going to local landfills; beginning next year, costs to the town for solid waste disposal will be reduced overall, with expanding savings every year thereafter.
-The sixties-style zealot that had the recycling contract was recently outbid by the garbage conglomerate Browning-Ferris Industries—a certain sign that recycling has outgrown the let's-be-nice-to-tne-earth stage.
+Officials there expect that this year the cost of providing the service will be paid for by savings on tipping fees resulting from less waste going to local landfills; beginning next year, costs to the town for solid waste disposal will be reduced overall, with expanding savings every year thereafter.
+The sixties-style zealot whose firm had the recycling contract was recently outbid by the garbage conglomerate Browning-Ferris Industries—a certain sign that recycling has outgrown the let's-be-nice-to-the-earth stage.

 By contrast, Springfield has roughly 31,000 households that have contracts with private trash haulers, so the 5,000 sign-ups so far means a participation rate of 16 percent.
 City Hall recycling guru "Bert" Merriam bravely calls this "not excellent but pretty good for the first time," and indeed it isn't bad.
 Recycling is one of those behaviors that varies markedly by class, like voting or changing one's underwear every day, and participation rates in Springfield's Oak Park-like neighborhoods are much higher than in the city as a whole.